uncenter/create-eleventy-app/lib/files/README.md

 - [111ty](https://github.com/danfascia/111ty)
     - Nice baseline starter with TailwindCSS, SEO and Inline JS from Unpkg
 - [eleventy-excellent](https://github.com/madrilene/eleventy-excellent)
-    - Opiniated Eleventy starter based on the workflow suggested by Andy Bell's buildexcellentwebsit.es.
+    - Opinionated Eleventy starter based on the workflow suggested by Andy Bell's buildexcellentwebsit.es.
 - [eleventy-notes](https://github.com/rothsandro/eleventy-notes)
     - A template for Eleventy to publish your personal notes or docs.